 Its rich history, quaint village atmosphere, thermal baths, and charming Alpine scenery make Saillon an interesting contrast to Verbier.
 The journey from Verbier is a short one, and it promises to be a refreshing and welcome change.

-The picture-perfect village of Saillon is in canton Valais.
+The picture-perfect village of Saillon is in the canton Valais.
 It’s a perfect place to grow figs, almonds, and grapes too.
 There are vineyards all around Saillon.

 Saillon’s bandit Farinet is also famous.
 There’s a museum dedicated to Farinet and his counterfeiting methods called the Museum of Counterfeit Coins (Musée de la Fausse Monnaie).
 The museum has a comprehensive history of fake and real Swiss money.

 If you would like to learn more about Saillon, check out our article Saillon: A Beautiful Medieval Village in Valais, Switzerland.